jetbrains-infra/vault-plugin-secrets-kubernetes/README.md

 $ vault write k8s/config token=${TOKEN} api-url=${MASTER_URL} CA=${MASTER_CA}
 $ vault read k8s/config
 ```
-If write was succeeded, that means vault successfully check login to Kubernetes and we ready to use plugin.
+If write was successful, that means vault successfully checked the login to Kubernetes and we ready to use the plugin.
 # How to use
 ## Kubernetes part
 Create ServiceAccount with required Role